nubbsterr/ELK-SIEM-Setup/README.md

 # The Setup Begins
 This is our first step into our SIEM-building journey.

-First things first, we will get a VM set up using VirtualBox.
+First things first, we need a VM to host our services.
+We'll be using VirtualBox for just that.
 Because I am such a nice kiddo, <strong>I have a bash script made to install VirtualBox 7.1 for Ubuntu linked on this repo :)</strong> Sources are linked below specifically for this setup.

 Once VirtualBox is set up, we can install an ISO for our VM; preferably Linux.
 I am running an [Ubuntu Server VM](https://releases.ubuntu.com/bionic/).